What is Subscription Watch and Why should I use it?

 - The Insights client is ideal as its provides inventory for Subscription Watch AND configures a system for the Insights apps.
 The investment in getting the Insights client supports all of the following services

-- The Satellite Inventory Plugin is useful when the Insights client cannot be deployed or when a Satellite is disconnected (and cannot directly connect to cloud.redhat.com).
+- The Satellite Inventory Plugin is useful when the Insights client cannot be deployed or when a Satellite is disconnected (and cannot directly connect to console.redhat.com).
 The Satellite plugin also is the ONLY on-premise tool which can report host/guest mapping data (which is normally submitted via

 virt-who) to Subscription Watch.
 You will NOT have accurate utilization reported in Subscription Watch if you are a Satellite user, you have subscriptions that require virt-who, and you do NOT use the Satellite inventory plugin.